 Here is an ultimate list of Shigeru Ban’s most notable design projects:

 #1 New Zealand’s Cardboard Cathedral:

 Shigeru Ban’s cardboard cathedral in the largest city on the South Island of New Zealand is among the latest in a succession of projects he has undertaken at the sites of natural and humanitarian disasters.
-It was the partial destruction of the city’s original stone-built Christchurch Cathedral in a February 2011 earthquake that prompted him to suggest building a temporary replacement in cardboard.

 Don’t forget to read: